spawaskar-cora/cora-docs/docs/contributing/reporting-a-bug.md

 > to observe the bug, as some bugs only occur at certain viewports or in
 > specific conditions.

+### Device <small>optional</small> { #device }

+If you're reporting a bug that only occurs in one or more _specific_ devices, we need to know which devices are affected.
+This field is optional.

+### OS <small>optional</small> { #os }

+If you're reporting a bug that only occurs in one or more _specific_ operating systems, we need to know which operating systems (OS) are affected.
+This field is optional.

 ### Browser <small>optional</small> { #browser }

 If you're reporting a bug that only occurs in one or more _specific_ browsers, we need to know which browsers are affected.
-This field is optional, as it is only relevant when the bug you are reporting does not involve a crash when [previewing] or [building] your site.
+This field is optional.

 ---